Drug information provided by: Micromedex

 Using this medicine for a long time or using it too much while you are pregnant (especially during the first trimester) can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 This medicine may rarely cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop taking this medicine and call your doctor right away if you or your child have a rash, itching, hives, hoarseness, trouble with breathing, trouble with swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.
+Call your doctor right away if you or your child have a rash, itching, hives, hoarseness, trouble with breathing, trouble with swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 Serious skin reactions can occur in certain people during treatment with this medicine.
 Check with your doctor right away if you or your child start having a skin rash, itching, or any other skin changes while you are using this medicine.